Skip to content

 Quality assessment

-Compared to balance of payments statistics in countries, which are comparable with respect to size and development, the Danish balance of payments statistics is considered to be of good quality.
-In its annual evaluation of quality the Commission has declared the statistics to be up to EU requirements.
+Compared to the balance of payments in other countries comparable in size and development, the Danish balance of payments is considered to be of good quality.
+The EU's annual quality assessment concludes that the quality of the statistics meets the EU requirements.

 Data revision - policy